 According to Medicinal Products Act § 13 (5):

-„The name of a medicinal product and the design of its packaging shall not be misleading with regard to its composition or general effects and shall ensure the distinguishability of the product from other medicinal products.
-A medicinal product shall be provided with additional precautionary marking at the demand of the State Agency of Medicines.“
+„The name of a medicinal product and the design of its packaging must not be misleading with regard to its composition or general effects and must ensure the distinguishability of the product from other medicinal products.
+A medicinal product must be provided with additional precautionary marking at the request of the State Agency of Medicines“

 In accordance with Regulation No. 28 § 4, section (111) The outer packaging or the package leaflet may include symbols or pictograms designed to clarify the information specified in subsections (8) and (11) and other information compatible with the summary of the product characteristics, to the exclusion of any element of a promotional nature.